Download the above scene, and we will make use of Visor.

 - Load the scene and add a null object called Visor (to make it easy to find).
-In the Geometry tab of the Object Properties window add Visor from the dropdown.
-Also, use F4 to split the viewport in two and make the left side bigger than the right.
+In the Appearance tab of the Object Properties window add Visor from the dropdown.
+Use F4 to split the viewport in two and make the left side bigger than the right.

-- Make sure you are in Object mode and that the Visor object is selected, then double click on the Visor entry in the Object Properties > Appearance > Add Custom Object dropdown.
-In the new window that opens choose Add Pane .
+- Make sure you are in Object mode and that the Visor object is selected, then double click on the Visor entry in the Object Properties > Appearance list.
+In the new window that opens choose Add Pane.
 A new blue pane will be placed in the right-hand viewport.
-The one here has finished renders in it to show what they will look like.

 - In order to push renders to Visor you have two options.
 You can choose Render2Image in Render Globals > General > Render Display or you can leave it at Image Viewer and pass finished renders from there.
 For your first tests, set the Render Display to Render2Image.